 Watch: Wolf torments Cologne with a goal and assist!

-One of the figureheads of Frankfurt’s success has become a close friend of Wolf’s since the 22-year-old arrived in Frankfurt.
-The pair show their close relationship on the pitch, as does the entire team under Kovac who have become a representation of how hard work can take you above and beyond all expectations: with Wolf just one of many standout examples.
+One of the figureheads of Frankfurt’s success, Boateng became a close friend of Wolf’s almost immediately after the former Hannover man arrived in Frankfurt.
+The pair displayed their close relationship on the pitch - as did the entire team under Bayern Munich's new tactician - and became a representation of how hard work can take you above and beyond all expectations: with Wolf just one of many standout players during the Eagles' impressive recent run.

 "My aim is to play against [Neymar] or even with him one day," Wolf told kicker.